asquare004/CollabNotes/README.md

-# SNEditor with Chatbox
+# Note Editor with Chatbox
-This repository contains code of our Operating Systems Project : SNEditor with Chatbox.
+This repository contains code of our Operating Systems Project : Note Editor with Chatbox.
 ## Description
 We were given code of a note editor by our mentors.
 We were supposed to build a chatbox and integrate it to the note editor.
 ## Team Members